 The Canadian research team provides proxy analyses and voting recommendations for common shareholder meetings of publicly - traded Canadian-incorporated companies that are held in our institutional investor clients' portfolios.
-These TSX policy guidelines apply to companies listed on the Toronto Stock Exchange.
+These TSX policy guidelines apply to companies listed on the Toronto Stock Exchange and the NEO Exchange.
 ISS reviews its universe of coverage on an annual basis, and the coverage is subject to change based on client need and industry trends.